federation-of-earth/constitution-of-earth/README.md

 3. Protecting individual and collective rights
 4. Guiding global policy decisions

-## Contributing
-While this Constitution provides a framework for amendments, any changes must follow the prescribed constitutional amendment process outlined in Chapter VII.

-## Implementation
-The ratification and implementation process is detailed in Chapter XII.
-All nations are required to ratify this Constitution for it to take effect.

 ## License
 This Constitution is released under a Creative Commons Attribution-ShareAlike 4.0 International License.

-## Contact
-For questions or concerns regarding this Constitution, please contact the Interim Secretariat of the Federation (contact details to be provided upon establishment).